dvln/out/README.md

 out
 ===

-A package for easily used "leveled" output designed to do a lot more than Go's log package.
-This pkg has two io.Writer streams that are independently controlled.
+A package for powerful "leveled" output designed to do more than Go's standard log package.
+This package has two io.Writer streams that are independently controllable.
 These are typically for screen output (which works out of the box) and mirrored log file output which is trivial to set up for a tmp or named log file.
 With independent control over the output streams one can print regular output to the screen while mirroring that to a log file